 We have women with little or no schooling.

 The reasons for placing their children for adoption are just as varied.

-All of them need to be treated with compassion.
-This is a hard, unique road they are traveling.
+All of them are treated with compassion.
+This is a complex, unique road they are traveling.